 Ollie wasn’t professionally trained but grew up with a paintbrush in his hand.
-Raised in a creative household, Ollie was encouraged to paint as often as possible and over the years built up an impressive portfolio and the skills needed to work full time as a professional illustrator, a field in which he has been working in for more than 10 years.
+Raised in a creative household, Ollie was encouraged to paint as often as possible and over the years built up an impressive portfolio and the skills needed to work full time as a professional illustrator, a field in which he has been working in for nearly 10 years.

 Whilst Ollie captures the true essence of what he paints his own elegant style shines through in all of his illustrations.
 His detailed approach allows the subject matter to do the talking whilst his soft painting technique and use of colour, emanates luxury and immediately engages his audience.